vladimiryardan/Taffy-Wiki/Using-a-Custom-Representation-Class.md

 This document describes how to use a custom class to serialize your return data.
 Using a custom representation class will allow you to serialize data to formats other than JSON, the default/included serializer.
-For example, you could write a custom representation class that allows you to serialize data to XML, YAML, RSS, plain text, HTML, or pretty much any other format you can think of; including custom or proprietary formats.
+For example, you could write a custom representation class that allows you to serialize data to XML, WDDX, YAML, RSS, plain text, HTML, or pretty much any other format you can think of; including custom or proprietary formats.

 ## Requirements